conan-io/docs/reference/tools/meson/mesontoolchain.rst

 **Android**

 It initializes the ``MesonToolchain`` ``c``, ``cpp``, and ``ar`` attributes, which are needed to cross-compile for Android, given the
-Conan settings for Android and the ``tools.android:ndk_path`` configuration value like it's showed in this example of host profile:
+Conan settings for Android and the ``tools.android:ndk_path`` configuration value like it's shown in this example of host profile: